spacelift-io/user-documentation/docs/vendors/terraform/provider-registry.md

 spacectl provider list-versions --type=$YOUR_PROVIDER_TYPE
 ```

+!!! warning
+    The type parameter in the `spacectl provider list-versions` command is actually referring to the unique name for the provider within Spacelift account.
+It must consist of lowercase letters only.

 Note the version status.
 Versions start their life as drafts, and you can publish them by grabbing their ID (first column) and using `spacectl`:

 ```bash
 spacectl provider publish-version --version=$YOUR_VERSION_ID
 ```

+!!! warning
+    The version parameter in the `spacectl provider publish-versions` command is actually referring to the unique ID for the provider version within Spacelift account.

 Once published, your version is ready to use.
 See the next section for more information.